 In addition, our amended and restated bylaws establish advance notice provisions for stockholder proposals and nominations for elections to the board of directors to be acted upon at meetings of stockholders.

-We have incurred impairment charges and we may incur additional impairment charges in the future.
+During the year ended December 31, 2024, we incurred impairment charges and we may incur additional impairment charges in the future.